 5. If there are any updates, click on Download/install.

-Now your Roku has been updated.
-Check whether the problem still persists.
-If it does, try the next fix.
+Once the device is updated, check whether the problem still persists.
+If it does, check out the next fix.

 Change the Beep Sound